Ready to do this?

 - Feedback from the WUP team and peers

 - Weekly sync tips, videos & educational materials

 - Office hours

-By the end of the 8 weeks you will have finished a song inspired by a project described by the music supervisors who will be joining us.
+By the end of the 4 weeks you will have finished a song inspired by a project presented by the music supervisors who will be joining us.
 Along the way, the music supervisor will give you feedback and you will be able to craft your song and show them the final result.
-The WUP team will guide you and we will be doing research, listening to demos and reference songs, discussing lyric themes and production techniques, and talking about the next steps to pitch your song/s and take your business to the next level.
+The WUP team will guide you as you do research, listen to reference tracks, discuss lyric themes and production techniques, and talk about the steps needed to effectively pitch your songs so that you can take your career to the next level.

 Effortlessly manage your catalogue and access it from anywhere

 Seamlessly manage multiple formats and versions throughout the recording process

 Share with your network and track access with in depth stats

 Share professional, branded lists and embeddable players